yxuan-li/ESP8266_/README.md

+To use：
+	Downlaod header file from https://github.com/tzapu/WiFiManager
-To use, modify default settings from line 53 to line 57
+	Modify default settings from line 53 to line 57